TranslationSchool of Arts, English and Languages | PhD

-Translation is part of the Modern Languages research cluster, which provides a vibrant environment for both disciplinary and interdisciplinary scholarship.
-Recognised as a centre of excellence for research into the languages, literatures, histories, linguistics, visual cultures, and cultural identities of Europe and beyond, the cluster is founded on a dynamic and forward-looking research ethos.
+The Centre for Translation and Interpreting provides a vibrant environment for both disciplinary and interdisciplinary scholarship.
+Recognised as a centre of excellence for research into the languages, literatures, histories, linguistics, visual cultures, and cultural identities of Europe and beyond, the Centre is founded on a dynamic and forward-looking research ethos.
 Translation is a field of research that is expanding dynamically.
 We welcome innovative research proposals that interrogate – through either practice- or research-led projects, translation in a variety of areas and modes.
-For example, :
+For example:

 Translation and cultural encounter

 Translation and linguistics

 Translation and literature

 Translation and theatre performance